-• You must use packages when compiling the demos, the utilities and your own test projects, including the RubiconFree package.
+• You must use packages when compiling the demos, the utilities and your own test projects.
 (See: Operations chapter.)

 - There is a time limit, after which the components will revert to Unregistered Lite mode. - The Delphi IDE must be running for many, but not all, operations.